klebgenomics/Klebsiella-genome-metadata/README.md

 Samples collected for **specific research** purposes (excluding outbreak investigation / outbreak-initiated surveillance) that would **not have otherwise been collected** via routine diagnostics, infection control or surveillance activities as described above.

 ### Examples

+### Queries and suggestions

+We welcome queries and suggestions from the community on any aspect of the scheme.
+In particular, please tell us if you think we have missed key data fields or options, or if the guidance is unclear.
+You can contact us via the [issue tracker](https://github.com/klebgenomics/Klebsiella-genome-metadata/issues).